 Enjoying White Pocket after a heavy rain

 And it's still one of the most fascinating and one of the most craziest sandstone wonderlands out there in the Southwest.
 And although we heard stories about there being crowds lately, we had White Pocket practically all to ourselves for two consecutive days now in late April.
-After some heavy rains most of the pockets were filled with water and we really had a hard time jumping around to catch as many scenes at possible after the sun finally broke through.
-And the remaining clouds from the storm front seemed just about perfect at way too many places on that plateau.
+After some heavy rains quite a few "pockets" were filled with water and we really had a hard time jumping around to catch as many scenes at possible after the sun finally broke through.
+And the clouds - remains from the storm front - seemed just about perfect at way too many places simultaneously on that plateau.

 Image data: 1/10 s at f/14, ISO 100; Canon EF 24-105mm f/4 L IS USM at 45 mm, Canon EOS 5D Mark IV